QuanNguyen01-builder/airbnb_project/README.md

   The full written report, including methodology, results, interpretations, and recommendations.

 - **SF_Listings.csv**
-  Main dataset of Airbnb listings in San Francisco.
+  Main dataset of Airbnb listings in San Francisco from the University of San Francisco.

 - **SF_Reviews.csv**
-  Dataset of guest reviews for text analysis.
+  Dataset of guest reviews for text analysis from the University of San Francisco.

 ## How to Reproduce the Analysis